nesl/Black-box-ECG-attack/README.md

 boundary_attack.py: function definitions used in attack.py, saving necessary numpy files of progress of attack<br/>
 utils.py: additional function definitions, specifically the smoothing function for perturbations<br/>

-There are comments within the ECG_Adversarial_Attacks.pynb about how to run both the white box and black box attacks.
+The ECG_Adversarial_Attacks.pynb is used to running both our black box attack and the white box attack we compared it with.
+There are comments within the ECG_Adversarial_Attacks.pynb about how to run both attacks.
 The code cells should be run in order which they are presented.
 The necessary files are all cited, including the dataset, white-box attack, and required versions of TensorFlow and other packages.
+Any necessary files that need to be downloaded are listed with links and scripts.

 Further details regarding the white-box attack and its respective arguments can be found in the repository below: https://github.com/codespace123/ECGadv